 Abdul Ghani al-Labadi

 Sh.
-Abdul Wahid al-Hanbali reports the following the Hanbali scholar Abdul Ghani al-Labadi:
+Abdul Wahid al-Hanbali reports the following from the Hanbali scholar Abdul Ghani al-Labadi:

 :من استغاث بنبي أو ولي؛ لا يخلو من ثلاثة أمور